 There is nothing complicated to learn and it provides NFT art storage in all kinds of chains all at the same time as well, you will be able to check them out anytime you want with a few clicks on your phone.
 This puts Trust Wallet to a level where it is very hard to reach by most other wallets.
 The only downside of trust wallet is that it’s a bit slow at times because of the huge customer base, so lags do happen from time to time.

 Do we really need to even talk about MetaMask?
-It is the most used wallet right now and every single website, every single product, project, game, art and anything else that can be done all accepts MetaMask.
+It is the most used wallet right now and every single website, every single product, project, game, art, and anything else that can be done all accept MetaMask.
 This does not mean that it is the best, but it certainly is the most loved and used one by the community.

 You can store your NFT art in MetaMask however unlike any other place, you can also use them when they are in your wallet as well which is a big change compared to most other places where you just put them in your wallet and take them out, being able to use them while they are in the wallet gives a big advantage for the wallet.

-At the end of the day it is MetaMask and if you are starting new or a veteran, it is certainly one that you should at least have one even if you use another one just for ease of access on places that do not have your wallet option.
+At the end of the day, it is MetaMask and if you are starting a new or a veteran, it is certainly one that you should at least have one even if you use another one just for ease of access on places that do not have your wallet option.

 Binance Chain Wallet

-Just like how BSC is very well connected in the DeFi world to the wallet, and how its easy to use and cheaper and faster for things like pancakeswap or bakeryswap or all the other yield farming websites that we talked about before.
-Same goes for the NFT world in the BSC being better in their own wallet as well.
+Just like how BSC is very well connected in the DeFi world to the wallet, and how it’s easy to use and cheaper and faster for things like Pancakeswap or Bakeryswap or all the other yield farming websites that we talked about before.
+The same goes for the NFT world in the BSC being better in their own wallet as well.